Design - Terms and Conditions

 (ii) with the other Party’s consent;

-(iii) to a professional adviser, banker, financier or auditor if that person is obliged to keep the information disclosed confidential;
+(iii) by a Party to a professional adviser, banker, financier or auditor if that person is obliged to keep the information disclosed confidential;

-(iv) to any of its Personnel who are bound to keep the information confidential and to who it is necessary to disclose the information;
+(iv) by a Party to any of its Personnel who are bound to keep the information confidential and to who it is necessary to disclose the information;

 (vi) to the extent necessary to enforce its rights or defend a Claim under the Contract.